MicrosoftLearning/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_01L01_Prepare_for_deployment_of_AVD_AADDS.md

    |Region|the name of the region where you want to host your AVD deployment|
    |SKU|**Standard**|

-   > **Note**: While this is technically not required, in general, you should assign an Azure AD DS domain name different from any existing Azure or on-premises DNS name space.
+   > **Note**: While this is technically not required, in general, you should assign a Microsoft Entra DS domain name different from any existing Azure or on-premises DNS name space.

 1. On the **Networking** tab of the **Create Azure AD Domain Services** blade, next to the **Virtual network** drop-down list, select **Create new**.
 1. On the **Create virtual network** blade, assign the following settings and select **OK**: